waynecharr/MERN_Book_Lookup/README.md

 # Installation

- This program can be via github at the following link: https://github.com/waynecharr/E_commerce_Back_End
+This program can be via github at the following link: https://github.com/waynecharr/MERN_Book_Lookup

 # Contributing

-- Worked with tutor Katie Redford.
-She helped me get started with the project.
-- Mostly used this past week's (module 13) in-class mini-project as an example of how to run the data and set up the routes
-- for help with sequilize validation: https://sequelize.org/docs/v6/core-concepts/validations-and-constraints/
+- Worked with two tutors this week Faran Navaza and Sangeetha Kaliaperu.
+Additionally, I worked my instructor Nicole Thomas to get the project to deploy.
+- Referred to the MERN in class assignment modules for most of the graphQL related work

 # Instructions